 After Schism and the fight between Wolverine and Cyclops, Warpath is seen in the X-Men series.
 The team is lead by Storm and the other team members are Colossus, Domino, Psylocke and Jubilee.
 The first mission to the team is to stop a war in East Europe.
 After that Jubilee is kidnapped by vampires and they have to save her.

-Warpath was s a target for the newly revamped Weapon X Program and was opted to join Old Man Logan's new team.
+Warpath was the target for the newly revamped Weapon X Program and was opted to join Old Man Logan's new team.

 Powers and Abilities